 NOTE: The applications portal is now closed and you may view the list of projects being funded and the community foundations across Canada who participated in ECSF.

-- Am I eligible to apply to CFC or a community foundation?
+- Which organizations were eligible to apply to CFC or a community foundation?

-- What projects are eligible for ECSF funding from CFC or a community foundation?
+- What projects were eligible for ECSF funding from CFC or a community foundation?

 - Who are considered vulnerable groups?